Ada-Instruct: Adapting Instruction Generators for Complex Reasoning

 Here, \( P_M(x_i | \theta) \) denotes the probability of observing the target instruction \( x_i \) under the current model parameters \( \theta \). $\theta$ is initialized as the pre-trained parameters.
 In causal language modeling, the probability of the target instruction is represented as the product of the conditional probabilities of the individual tokens in it.

 \textbf{Generating Massive Instructions:} After fine-tuning, the instruction generator is used to generate a large volume of instructions.
-These instructions serve as the basis for the subsequent phases, acting as a scaffold for generating high-quality instruction data.
+The templates in this step are provided in Appendix \ref{sec:appendix:step1}.
+These instructions serve as the basis for the subsequent phases for generating high-quality samples.

 \textbf{Filtering Duplicate Instructions:} As massive instructions are generated from the LLM trained by a few samples, one issue is whether these instructions are duplicated.
 We assume that if two instructions are highly similar, using the two instructions to fine-tune the final LLM will be less effective.
-To further ensure the uniqueness of generated instructions, a simple filtering mechanism is employed.
+To further ensure the uniqueness of generated instructions, a simple filtering mechanism is used.
 This mechanism uses a pre-trained sentence embedding model to calculate the semantic similarity between generated instructions.
 If the semantic similarity between two instructions is above a predetermined threshold, the latter instruction is filtered out to avoid redundancy.
 In this paper, we use MPNet~\citep{song2020mpnet} to compute the semantic similarities.